JesseNaranjo/system-setup/nano.md

 ## Default options

-Create `.nanorc` in the home folder, if it doesn't already exist.
+Create `/etc/nanorc` or `.nanorc` in the home folder, if it doesn't already exist.

 ```
 set linenumbers